© 2020 Diesel Hemp All rights reserved

 For many people, especially those with holistic medical needs, Harlequin is akin to waking up to sunshine and blue skies.
 Its effects are so simple and magical at the same time, like a good mood that comes from somewhere deep inside, be it a hormonal balance, a mind in respite, a sense of overall harmony.
 The THC levels are low enough to keep you pretty much completely sober, focused, and functional, yet high enough to give you that distinctive, mind-altering kick, be it light one, and spring in your step.

 Harlequin is perhaps the gentlest introduction one could ask for in the world of recreational cannabis.
 It’s almost like a cannabis-dominant hybrid with hemp.
 It’s one – if not the – most universal strains, and in that spirit, it can be used at any time of day, however, its effects go the longest way during the day.

 Even though we said that Harlequin’s low THC levels don’t tell its full story, the THC:CBD ratio does or at least comes close.
 While for most strains, this ratio is in the ballpark of 20+:1, Harlequin’s balance of power is completely shifted – CBD:THC can be as high as 5:2 and no lower than 1:1.

 Harlequin’s unique cannabinoid distribution makes it perhaps the best stress-relieving strain from a reward:risk ratio.
-CBD is known for its anxiolytic properties, and with THC being so low and generally lower than CBD, which counteracts its side effects, this strain is practically incapable of thrusting users into a paranoia fit of any capacity, and instead does wonders for people who suffer from anxiety and PTSD.
+CBD is known for its anxiolytic properties, and with THC being so low and generally lower than CBD, which counteracts its side effects, this strain is practically incapable of thrusting users into a paranoia fit of any capacity, and instead does wonders for people who suffer from anxiety.

 Furthermore, the exceptionally high CBD levels, “spiked” with just enough THC to bolster their impact and trigger the entourage effect, can be that essential nudge to help people lift themselves from depression.